ShoutToLearnorg/peer-to-peer-file-sharing/README.md

 - **Production URL**: [https://p2p.shouttocode.com](https://p2p.shouttocode.com)

-## Usage

-### Sending Files:

-1. On the **sender page**, select a file to send.
-2. The sender will generate a unique token and share the file with the specified peer using that token.

-### Receiving Files:

-1. On the **receiver page**, enter the received token to connect with the sender.
-2. Once connected, the receiver will receive the file shared by the sender.

 ## Contribution

 We welcome contributions to improve this project.
 Feel free to fork this repository, open issues, and submit pull requests.

-### Steps to Contribute

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to your forked repository (`git push origin feature-branch`).
-5. Open a pull request with a description of the changes.

 ## License